olavobm/roxsi_largescale_dataproc/README.md

 # roxsi_largescale_dataproc

-This is repository with data processing code for the data in the ROXSI large-scale arrays.
-Other libraries are necessary, but the bulk of the data processing should be self-sufficient in this repository.
+This repository contains code for processing the data in the large-scale arrays of ROXSI.
+Other libraries are necessary for specific tasks, but the bulk of the data processing should be self-sufficient in this repository.

 After downloading the repository, the data parent directory must be included in the function data_dirpath.m so that the rest of the code knows where the data are.